manasi-sharma/coms-w-4995-genre-ator/README.md

 # coms-w-4995-genre-ator
-## Final Project -- Genre-ator: a Movie Genre Classification and Captioning System
+## Final Project -- Genre-ator: a Movie Poster Genre Classification and Captioning System

 This is the code for the Final Project of the COMS W 4995: Deep Learning for Computer Vision course at Columbia University (https://www.deeplearningforcomputervision.com/home/deep-learning-for-computer-vision) in Fall '20.
 For this project, I collaborated with Jetasri Gupta.